aws-amplify/amplify-js/docs/media/tutorials/building-ionic-4-apps/index.md

 Follow the prompts to enter your Access Key ID, Secret Access Key, and Region.

-Your AWS Mobile CLI is now ready for use!
+Your Amplify CLI is now ready for use!

 ## Creating AWS Resources with the CLI